Divine simplicity

-In classical theism, the doctrine of divine simplicity says that God is simple (without parts), in any manner whatsoever, including that his essence is identical with his existence.
+In classical theism, the doctrine of divine simplicity (also known as absolute divine simplicity) states that God is simple in that he is a single, unified entity with no distinction between his attributes.
+His essence is identical with his existence; that is to say, his essence is simply to exist, which makes Him fundamentally distinct from all other entities.

 Overview

 The entity of God is taken to be identical to his attributes, eliminating any distinctions between them.
 Characteristics such as omnipresence, goodness, truth and eternity are identical to God's being, rather than attributes that make up that entity as a collection of abstract entities inherent to God as in a creature; in God, essence and existence are not distinguished.

 Simplicity denies any physical or metaphysical composition in the divine being.
 God is the divine nature itself, with no accidents (things that inhere) accruing to his nature.
 There are no real divisions or distinctions of this nature; the entirety of God is whatever is attributed to him.
 For example, God does not have goodness, but is goodness; God does not have existence, but is existence.
 Divine simplicity is the hallmark of God's transcendence of all else, ensuring that the divine nature is beyond the reach of ordinary categories and distinctions (or, at least, their ordinary application).
 "Simplicity in this way confers a unique ontological status that many philosophers find highly peculiar."
 When it comes to God's essential nature or attributes, there are no parts or accidents; this is not to be confused with God's accidental or contingent relation to the world (God's non-essential or contingent properties, not God's nature).

 Varieties of this doctrine exist among Jewish, Christian, and Muslim philosophical theologians, especially during the height of scholasticism.
 Its origins may be traced back to ancient Greek thought, finding apotheosis in Plotinus' Enneads as the Monad.